ashtotakoe/battleship-websocket-server/README.md

 # Battleship WebSocket Server

-This is a WebSocket server for playing the classic Battleship game online.
-Players can connect and compete against each other in real-time.
+This is a WebSocket server for playing the classic Battleship game together.
+Players can connect to game rooms and compete against each other in real-time.

 ## Installation